Investigating Solid-Fluid Phase Coexistence in DC Plasma Bilayer Crystals: The Role of Particle Pairing and Mode Coupling: Introduction

 \section{Introduction}

 Dusty plasma crystals, consisting of monodisperse micrometer-sized particles suspended in a gas discharge plasma, provide a unique platform to study phase transitions~\cite{PhysRevE.53.2757,Jaiswal2019,PhysRevLett.80.5345,Naumkin2018,Jaiswal2015,Jaiswal2017}, stability~\cite{Couedel2010,PhysRevLett.119.255001}, and melting dynamics in systems with long-range interactions \cite{Thomas1996}.
 Micron or sub-micron sized particles once inserted into the plasma, become highly charged due to interactions with the surrounding ions and electrons and form stable, lattice-like structures under suitable confinement~\cite{Chu1994,Thomas1994,FORTOV20051}, giving rise to what is termed a “plasma crystal.”
 Such systems are analogous to soft condensed matter systems and offer a controlled means of investigating particle-particle interactions, solid-fluid coexistence, and melting processes, making them valuable for studies that bridge plasma physics and condensed matter theory~\cite{HAMAGUCHI199957,RevModPhys.81.1353}.
 In recent years, dusty plasma crystals have emerged as a model system for exploring phase coexistence~\cite{Singh2023,Jaiswal2024,Binder03072021,Dickman2016,LUKACS20222230,PhysRevLett.110.055701,C7SM01504F}, where solid and fluid phases can coexist within the same structure.
 The dynamics underlying this phenomenon are complex, as they involve particle interactions, structural rearrangements, and instabilities that are not commonly observed in simpler systems.
 Phonon modes play a critical role in understanding phase transitions and melting dynamics in complex plasmas.
 Longitudinal and transverse phonon modes, arising from compressional and shear motions respectively, provide insights into system stability and energy distribution~\cite{Wang2001,Nunomura2002,Liu2003}.
-Wang \textit{et al.}~\cite{Wang2001} developed a theoretical framework for phonon modes in Yukawa crystals a model analogous to dusty plasmas with screened Coulomb interactions.
+Wang \textit{et al.}~\cite{Wang2001} developed a theoretical framework for phonon modes in Yukawa crystals, a model analogous to dusty plasmas with screened Coulomb interactions.
 This enabled systematic studies of dispersion relations and the influence of confinement and interaction strength on phonon behavior and instabilities~ \cite{Ivlev2002,Zhdanov2009,Couedel2010,Couedel2022}.
-In bilayer or multilayer complex plasma crystals, the Schweigert instability is a commonly observed phenomenon that results in the melting of the crystal structure~\cite{PhysRevLett.80.5345,Schweigert1998a, Schweigert2000}.
-It originates from the non-reciprocal nature of interactions between particles in adjacent layers due to constant ion flows, which produce positively charged regions ion wakefields downstream of each particle~\cite{Melzer2000a,Kompaneets2007,Kompaneets2016}.
-These ion wakes exert attractive forces on nearby particles, rendering the microparticle interactions non-reciprocal.
-In multilayer systems, ion wakes of upper-layer particles attract lower-layer particles, but no corresponding force acts in the opposite direction.
-This asymmetry leads to a non-reciprocal force balance that destabilizes vertical particle alignment and results in growing horizontal oscillations a process identified as the Schweigert instability that can ultimately melt the ordered plasma crystal~\cite{Singh2023}.
-Zhdanov \textit{et al.}~\cite{Zhdanov2014,Zhdanov2015} reported spontaneous particle pairing and collective dynamics in two-dimensional plasma crystals, showing that the accumulation of such pairs contributes to structural melting.